-The ideas and conclusions set forth in this draft, including the proposed statutory language and any comments or reporter's notes, have not been passed upon by the National Conference of Commissioners on Uniform State Laws or the drafting committee.
-They do not necessarily reflect the views of the Conference and its commissioners and the drafting committee and its members and reporter.
-Proposed statutory language may not be used to ascertain the intent or meaning of any promulgated final statutory proposal.
+This draft, including the proposed statutory language and any comments or reporter's notes, has not been reviewed or approved by the Uniform Law Commission or the drafting committee.
+It does not necessarily reflect the views of the Uniform Law Commission, its commissioners, the drafting committee, or the committee's members or reporter.